 Mangoes are tasty just as they are or in a smoothie… but they also make for a sweet and tangy treat for your pups!
 Plus, mangoes have great nutritional value including vitamins A, B6, C, and E.

 Similar to the other fruits and vegetables we’ve already discussed, mangoes should be given to your dog in moderation due to their high sugar content.
 It is also important to make sure your dog doesn’t eat the skin or pit of the mango.
-In fact, it’s wise to feed your dog slices that are closer to the skin to avoid any possible never feed traces of cyanide from the pit.
+In fact, it’s wise to feed your dog slices that are closer to the skin to avoid any possible trace of cyanide from the pit.

 How to Feed Your Dog Mango